Skip to main content

 Is async work the same as no timezone requirement?

 Not necessarily.
-Async teams reduce the need to be online together, but they may still require occasional meetings or a small overlap window.
+Async teams reduce the need to be online together, but they may still require occasional meetings, customer coverage, or a small overlap window.

 What does ‘timezone agnostic’ mean?

-It usually means your location and local working hours are not a hiring constraint.
-Confirm whether recurring meetings create an informal exception.
+It usually means your location and local working hours are not intended to be a hiring constraint.
+Confirm whether recurring meetings, support shifts, or planning rituals create an informal exception.

 Related resources